-Muirhall Energy has submitted an application for consent to build a wind farm at Caplich, 5km North of Oykel Bridge.
-It is hoped that the wind farm will be developed in partnership with local community groups who could hold a share ownership of up to 10% of the wind farm company.
-The proposed development site is approximately 10km from Rosehall, 20km from Lairg and 25km from Ullapool.
-The site has been chosen due to its setting within a natural basin which partially screens views from neighbouring settlements and much of the surrounding area.
-Visibility modelling suggests that the wind farm will be visible to a maximum of 4 homes within 5km and 8 homes within 10km.
+Muirhall Energy submitted an application for consent to build a wind farm at Caplich, 5km North of Oykel Bridge.
+It was hoped that the wind farm will be developed in partnership with local community groups who could hold a share ownership of up to 10% of the wind farm company.
+The proposed development site was approximately 10km from Rosehall, 20km from Lairg and 25km from Ullapool.
+The site was been chosen due to its setting within a natural basin which partially screens views from neighbouring settlements and much of the surrounding area.
+There are no homes within 2km and visibility modelling demonstrates that the wind farm would not be visible to any neighbouring towns or villages.

-An Environmental Impact Assessment has been undertaken and follows the advice provided through the scoping process.
-The wind farm layout has 20 turbines, each with a generating capacity of 3.4MW and a blade tip height of 132m.
+An Environmental Impact Assessment was been undertaken and follows the advice provided through the scoping process.
+The wind farm layout was 20 turbines, each with a generating capacity of 3.4MW and a blade tip height of 132m.

-There is a substantial community benefit package of £5,000 per megawatt installed at Caplich equating to an annual payment of £340,000.
+There was a substantial community benefit package of £5,000 per megawatt installed equating to an annual payment of £340,000.
 In addition to this, a Recreational Enhancement Fund of £34,000 per year will be available for the improvement of tourism and visitor amenities and the employment of local labour in the Assynt-Coigach National Scenic Area.

-Muirhall Energy is working with Local Energy Scotland to offer the nearby communities a shared ownership in Caplich Wind Farm.
+Muirhall Energy has been working with Local Energy Scotland to offer the nearby communities a shared ownership in Caplich Wind Farm.
 Further details of the shared ownership offer are provided on Local Energy Scotland’s Partnership Portal and within our shared ownership brochure.